rage/ethics-of-ai-copy/data/chapter-7/1-doing-ai-ethics.md

 <text-box>

-Al systems raise ethical issues that include, but are not limited to, their impact on decision-making, equality, polarization, and well-being.
+* AI systems raise ethical issues that include, but are not limited to, their impact on decision-making, equality, polarization, and well-being.

-Al systems impact societal sectors such as employment and labor, social interaction, healthcare, education, weaponization, transport, and media.
+* AI systems impact societal sectors such as employment and labor, social interaction, healthcare, education, weaponization, transport, and media.

-AI systems cover topics such as freedom of expression, access to information, privacy, democracy, or discrimination.
+* AI systems cover topics such as freedom of expression, access to information, privacy, democracy, or discrimination.

-AI systems can also change human experience, challenge human agency, raise concerns on the reliability of sources of information, and question the ideal of fundamental dignity.
+* AI systems can also change human experience, challenge human agency, raise concerns on the reliability of sources of information, and question the ideal of fundamental dignity.

 </text-box>